kyrixdev/kyrixdev/README.md

 - 👋 Hi, I’m Oussama Kefi aka @Kyrix .
-- 👀 I’m interested in Coding, helping bussnisess to scale up & Entrepreneurship.
+- 👀 I’m interested in Coding, Entrepreneurship & helping bussnisess to scale up.
 - 🌱 I’m currently learning about AI & ML.
 - 📫 You can reach me on Discord: .kyrix or Email: contact@kyrix.dev .